-- A.2.
-Exceptions.
-The code does not apply to: - (a) devices used for discrete weighing while moving on conveyors; - (b) devices that measure quantity on a time basis; - (c) checkweighers; or - (d) controllers or other auxiliary devices except as they may affect the weighing performance of the belt-conveyor scale. - A.3.
-Additional Code Requirements.
-In addition to the requirements of this code, Belt-Conveyor Scale Systems shall meet the requirements of Section 1.10.
+A.2.
+Exceptions. - The code does not apply to the following:

+- (a) Devices used for discrete weighing while moving on conveyors. - (b) Devices that measure quantity on a time basis. - (c) Checkweighers. - (d) Controllers or other auxiliary devices except as they may affect the weighing performance of the belt-conveyor scale.

+A.3.
+Additional Code Requirements. - In addition to the requirements of this code, Belt-Conveyor Scale Systems shall meet the requirements of Section 1.10.
 General Code.